Mahich123/Shift/README.md

 ## Get Started

-An interpreted programming language designed and developed for general-purpose programming, with syntax similar to the English language.
+An interpreted high-level programming language designed and developed for general-purpose programming.
 This language is not for production-level use.
 This language is implemented with [Go](https://go.dev/) and distributed under the [Creative Commons license](https://creativecommons.org/).

 ### Write your first program